-We welcome students, staff, faculty, alumni, and local and international community of emerging entrepreneurs to enhance your learning of entrepreneurship through the Entrepreneurship Open Learning Series.
+We welcome students, staff, faculty, alumni, and local and international community of emerging entrepreneurs to enhance your learning of entrepreneurship through the award-winning Entrepreneurship Open Learning Series.

 Start your entrepreneurship journey by completing training modules that teach you core management principles to help perfect your business plans and pitches.